Your financial model has answers it is not showing you.

 Model Maestro does not read your Excel file like a document.
 It traces the logic inside it.
 Every formula.
 Every tab.
 Every assumption that someone entered as a number rather than built from first principles.

-In M&A due diligence, that distinction — between a calculated output and a hardcoded guess dressed up to look like one — is often the difference between a deal that closes cleanly and one that surfaces a problem six months later.
+In M&A due diligence, the distinction between a calculated output and a hardcoded guess dressed up to look like one is often the difference between a deal that closes cleanly and one that surfaces a problem six months later.

 Standard AI tools read the surface.
 The risk lives underneath.